hyperledger/fabric/docs/source/dev-setup/devenv.rst

-The ``curl`` command that comes with Git and Docker Toolbox is old and does not handle properly the redirect used in :doc:`getting_started`.
+The ``curl`` command that comes with Git and Docker Toolbox is old and does not handle properly the redirect used in :doc:`../getting_started`.
 Make sure you have and use a newer version which can be downloaded from the `cURL downloads page
 <https://curl.haxx.se/download.html>`__